 Yup, it is Bionic Commando.
 I must admit that i never liked the C64 version and that goes for the Amiga version too.

-Oh and yes, picture was done upside down, one do odd things when you are in a hurry (sorry).
+Oh and yes, the picture was done upside down, one does odd things when you are in a hurry (sorry).

-IK+, fantastic game on the C64 and Amiga.
+IK+, a fantastic game on the C64 and Amiga.